20 Essential Content Marketing KPIs for Proving Your Value

 Google Analytics 4 (GA4): GA4 is critical for monitoring user behavior across your website.
 Whether tracking traffic, time on page, or conversions, this tool provides detailed data on how visitors engage with your content and move through the customer journey.

-SEO Tools (Ahrefs, SEMrush): SEO is a major factor in driving organic traffic.
+SEO Tools (Ahrefs, Semrush): SEO is a major factor in driving organic traffic.
 Use these tools to track keyword rankings, backlinks, and SEO performance.
 Monitoring these metrics helps you keep content optimized for search engines.

 Looker Studio: For detailed, customized data visualization, Looker Studio is an excellent tool.
 It pulls data from multiple platforms into one place, making it easier to present a full view of content performance.